Morgellons: Society and culture

-Mary Leitao and the MRF
+Mary Leitao

 In 2001, according to Leitao, her then-two-year-old son developed sores under his lip and began to complain of bugs.
 Leitao says she examined the sores with her son's toy microscope and discovered red, blue, black, and white fibers.
 She states that she took her son to see at least eight different doctors who were unable to find any disease, allergy, or anything unusual about her son's described symptoms.
 Fred Heldrich, a Johns Hopkins pediatrician with a reputation "for solving mystery cases", examined Leitao's son.
 Heldrich found nothing abnormal about the boy's skin, and wrote to the referring physician that "Leitao would benefit from a psychiatric evaluation and support", and registered his worry about Leitao's "use" of her son.
 Leitao last consulted an unnamed Johns Hopkins infectious disease specialist who refused to see her son after reviewing his records, and suggested Leitao herself might have "Munchausen's by proxy, a psychiatric syndrome in which a parent pretends a child is sick or makes him sick to get attention from the medical system".
 According to Leitao, several medical professionals she sought out shared this opinion of a potential psychological disorder:

 Leitao says that her son developed more sores, and more fibers continued to poke out of them.
 She and her husband, Edward Leitao, an internist, felt their son had "something unknown".

+Morgellons named

-She chose the name Morgellons disease (with a hard g) from a description of an illness in the medical case-history essay, A Letter to a Friend (c.
+Leitao chose the name Morgellons disease (with a hard g) from a description of an illness in the medical case-history essay, A Letter to a Friend (c.
 1656, pub.
 1690) by Sir Thomas Browne, where the physician describes several medical conditions in his experience, including "that endemial distemper of children in Languedoc, called the morgellons, wherein they critically break out with harsh hairs on their backs".

+Morgellons Research Foundation

 Leitao started the Morgellons Research Foundation (MRF) informally in 2002 and as an official non-profit in 2004.
 The MRF website states that its purpose is to raise awareness and funding for research into the proposed condition, described by the organization as a "poorly understood illness, which can be disfiguring and disabling".
 Leitao stated that she initially hoped to receive information from scientists or physicians who might understand the problem, but instead, thousands of others contacted her describing their sores and fibers, as well as neurological symptoms, fatigue, muscle and joint pain, and other symptoms.
 The MRF claimed to have received self-identified reports of Morgellons from all 50 U.S. states and 15 other countries, including Canada, the UK, Australia, and the Netherlands.
 It also claimed that it had been contacted by over 12,000 families.

 In 2012, the Morgellons Research Foundation closed down and directed future inquiries to the Oklahoma State University.